 During team meetings, the most important-and difficult-issues are discussed.
+Almo st Never Rarely Sometimes Usually Almost Always 0 1 2 0 2

 Your team provided a range of responses to this question.
 It may be that some members are unaware of issues that are going undiscussed, whereas others might feel that the important issues are being addressed.
 Whatever the reason, it's important to surface and discuss these issues in meetings so the team can move forward.